 Following the Parish Council’s October 2016 resolution to progress with the Plan, notices were circulated on-line in ‘Keeping in Touch’ and published in Frogmore’s ‘Croak’ newsletter inviting interest in joining the Neighbourhood Plan Steering Group.
-The Group presently comprises nine members:
+The Group presently comprises eight members:

 Nigel Smith, 01548 531618, firstname.lastname@example.org

 David Jinks, 01548 532899, email@example.com